cospired/ls-pair/README.md

 # Pair Program!
 The Bruce Campbell Way

+## Some modifications to be used by Cospired
+For using it at cospired we tried to keep custom config to a minimum, just configure some sane defaults here. ie tmux key is C-a, Vim has almost no plugins, and only a very small amount of custom mappings.

+# Docs
 This is a small set of tools designed to provide a baseline environment for doing remote pair programming via SSH.
 The toolkit consists of: